Welcome to WILL!

 From WILL assistant Jeanne who makes sure you have everything you need to get started, to Jenni Ingram, who coaches attorneys in WILL alongside me, you are in good hands.

-Over the years, I’ve coached individuals and consulted with organizations in the areas of team effectiveness, culture, and planning.
-I have a Master of Social Work from Columbia University plus certifications in 360° Feedback, Action Learning, and Financial Coaching.
+Over the years, I’ve coached individuals and consulted with organizations in the areas of team effectiveness, organizational culture, and strategic planning.
+I have a Master of Social Work plus certifications in Clark Wilson Group: 360° Feedback Surveys, Flawless Consulting, Action Learning, and Financial Coaching.

 My Formal Bio